ValentinaGhidini/ValentinaGhidini.github.io/_pages/publications.md

-&#9733; Authors are in alphabetical order
+&#9733; Authors in alphabetical order